Julia Marie Naglestad - photographer (44) from Kristiansand

 «In the Icelandic language there is only the word hestur, which means horse.
 Locals and farmers could get very angry when their proud animals are called ponies.”

-I can be booked as a photographer for new photos and projects.
+I can be booked as a photographer for new work and projects.
 And I love to travel far outside Oslo for all horse-related projects.
 It is also possible to buy prints of my photographs.

 Please feel free to call or email me if you have any questions.